Civil, Architectural, & Environmental Engineering 211 Butler-Carlton Hall 1401 N. Pine St. Rolla, MO 65409 (573) 341-4461 email@example.com

 Colleges and Universities

-The following guidelines are used to evaluate applications for first-time admission to the architectural engineering degree program:
+The following guidelines are used to evaluate applications for first-time admission to the environmental engineering degree program:

-A cumulative GPA ≥ 2.5.
+A cumulative GPA ≥ 2.0.
 The cumulative GPA includes both S&T and transfer courses.
 It includes any GPA adjustment from the grade replacement policy.
-The student must complete any and all paperwork to effect all desired grade replacements prior to applying for admission to the architectural engineering program.
+The student must complete any and all paperwork to effect all desired grade replacements prior to applying for admission to the environmental engineering program.

-Students are allowed to continue taking sophomore level architectural engineering courses in order to satisfy the admission requirements and re-apply for admission if necessary.
-However, for a student to graduate from the architectural engineering program, official admission to the program must occur before the student begins to enroll in courses identified as junior year courses in the undergraduate catalog.
+Students are allowed to continue taking sophomore level environmental engineering courses in order to satisfy the admission requirements and re-apply for admission if necessary.
+However, for a student to graduate from the environmental engineering program, official admission to the program must occur before the student begins to enroll in courses identified as junior year courses in the undergraduate catalog.